 In preparing this roadmap, other roadmaps had been considered.
-The more policy and regulatory focus of the ACEA roadmap, the visionary US CAR research, and the UK Connected and Automated Mobility Roadmap to 2030, curated by Zenzic, as well as connectivity roadmaps of the C2C Consortium and the C-V2X roadmap from 5GAA.
+The more policy and regulatory focus of the ACEA roadmap, the visionary US CAR research and UK Zenzic roadmaps, as well as connectivity roadmaps of the C2C Consortium and the C-V2X roadmap from 5GAA.
 Also, the Ecorys study on autonomous vehicles was considered.

-1.1.
-Vision 2050
+1.1 Vision 2050

 In 2050, users and usage are in the center of a development where technology needs are derived from societal targets.
-CCAM plays an important role in meeting the EU "Smart and sustainable mobility strategy".
+CCAM plays an important role in meeting EU's "Smart and sustainable mobility strategy".
 Vehicles and services are to a large extent developed based on requirements expressed by regions, cities and municipalities and their citizens, and are an integrated part of these stakeholders' programmes to meet their objectives.
-As a result, European industry provides competitive, attractive, safe and affordable services and vehicles, that ensure mobility and access of goods for all persons regardless of their geographic locations, digital experience and individual characteristics like age, income level or gender.
+As a result, European industry provides competitive, attractive and affordable services and vehicles, that ensure mobility and access of goods for all persons regardless of their geographic locations, digital experience and individual characteristics like age, income level or gender.

 In 2050, automation domains (see chapter 2) have linked with each other, costs have decreased, and mature technology allows combining inner city use cases like super-efficient last mile transport of people and goods.
 Transport modes are synchronized in real-time, as all of them are digitally connected and physically linked and so provide the best solution for any travel and transport needs.
-Seamless transportation will serve the mobility demand at the right time and place, fulfilling user needs for safe, comfortable and affordable transport with reduced environmental footprint.
-Thus, CCAM will have found full public acceptance and appreciation based on proven benefits.
+Seamless transportation will serve the mobility demand at the right time and place, fulfilling user needs.

 In 2050, transport modes, be it road, rail, maritime, inland waterways or air have their role.
 With the "coopetition" of public and private transport suppliers the user needs for individual, privately shared or publicly shared transport can be perfectly supported in a regulatory framework of an integrated transport management system which supports user needs as well as the regional and societal transport targets.
-With its high flexibility, road transport will cooperate with rail, water and air transport, complementing their high capacity, in order to decrease the overall environmental footprint of transportation.
-The concepts of "Mobility and Transport as a Service" (MaaS/TaaS) will allow users to fulfill their needs without any complex planning in advance (as today) with a reliable forecast of cost and time for all necessary transport modes.
+With the highest grade of flexibility, road transport will cooperate with rail, water and air transport and compensate their lower level of flexibility.
+The concepts of "Mobility and Transport as a Service" (MaaS/TaaS) will allow the user to fulfill his needs without any complex planning in advance (as today) with a reliable forecast of cost and time for all necessary transport modes.